 Scroll through the reasons why mid-week travel is the smarter choice.
 Then when you’re ready to plan your vacation in Whistler, contact our team for some thoughtful local insight and anything you might need when booking your mountain holiday.

 1. Enjoy the lowest rates

 It will come as no surprise that weekends are generally the most popular time for travel.
 And when more people want something, the cost is most likely higher.
 On the other hand, that means that midweek visitors can take advantage of lower prices.
 From accommodation to dining, there are great savings to be had.
 For example, Whistler Platinum often offer mid-week stays where guests can enjoy up to 20% off select properties.
-Explore the latest offers on Whistler’s best vacation rentals here.
+Explore the latest offers on Whistler’s best vacation rentals for deals and packages here.

 Speaking of mid-week savings, Whistler’s restaurants put their best foot forward with attractive dining deals on weekdays during the low season (mid-April to mid-June and from late September to late November).
 Sample prix-fixe menus from Whistler’s favourite eateries, such as Araxi’s 4-course feast for $49.
 Pocket your savings and put it towards your next Whistler vacation or use it to elevate your trip by booking once in a lifetime experiences such as heli-skiing!

 2. Spend less time in traffic and more time exploring Whistler